stoudth/DatabaseProject/README.md

 #### JAVASCRIPT CRUD OPERATION FUNCTIONS
 The JavaScript code in the public js files was adapted from the bsg_HTML_UI file provided int he Exploration - Web Application Technology and the node.js starter app provided in this course <br />
 **Date:** 2/14/2024 and 2/23/2023 <br />
-**Copied from:** GitHub: osu-cs340-ecampus/nodejs-starter-app - Steps4-8 and bsg_HTML_UI file provided in the Exploration - Web Application Technology
+**Adapted from:** GitHub: osu-cs340-ecampus/nodejs-starter-app - Steps4-8 and bsg_HTML_UI file provided in the Exploration - Web Application Technology
 **Source URL:** https://github.com/osu-cs340-ecampus/nodejs-starter-app and https://canvas.oregonstate.edu/courses/1946034/pages/exploration-web-application-technology?module_item_id=23809327 <br />
 **Authors:** George Kochera, Cortona1, Dr. Michael Curry, dmgs11 <br />
 **Description:** The functions in the public js files handle actions in the UI by listening for or handling actions made by the user.
 They then pull and process the necessary information to send to the routehandlers and update the DOM tree accordingly based on the returned response.